SegersIan/knowledge-base/content/cybersecurity/_index.md

 * Kerberos is primarily a network authentication protocol, not just for “network devices,” but for users and services communicating over a network.
 * Kerberos is a network authentication protocol for verifying the identity of users and services within a trusted domain — it’s not mainly for network devices like routers or switches, but for networked systems and applications.
+* Email security gateways are appliances or software virtual appliances that provide anti‐spam, anti‐phishing, and other email security–related services.
+* Bluetooth devices can be fingerprinted.
+* Software source code escrow is often used to ensure that organizations can obtain the software code if a company goes out of business or other adverse events occur that might endanger the company relying on the code.
+Reviewing the source code for an entire application is outside of the scope and capability of the majority of organizations, particularly when other dependencies are included.
 ![img](../assets/incident_response_process.jpg)